Pro V1x loyalist D.A. Points Earns First PGA Tour Victory, Leads Top-8 Sweep for Titleist Golf Ball Players

 Pro V1x loyalist D.A.
 Points won the AT&T National Pebble Beach Pro-Am this weekend, leading a top-8 sweep for Titleist golf ball loyalists on the Monterey Peninsula.

 New Pro V1x loyalist Hunter Mahan finished runner-up after closing in 6-under 66, the best round of the day.
 Titleist Brand Ambassador Tom Gillis (Pro V1) finished solo third (275), while New Pro V1x loyalists Steve Marino and Spencer Levin tied for fourth (276).
-Titleist Brand Ambassadors Nick Watney (Pro V1x) and Bryce Molder (New Pro V1x) and Pro V1x loyalist Aaron Baddeley tied for sixth (277).Twelve of the top 13 finishers at Pebble Beach were Titleist golf ball players.
+Titleist Brand Ambassadors Nick Watney (Pro V1x) and Bryce Molder (New Pro V1x) and Pro V1x loyalist Aaron Baddeley tied for sixth (277).

 “It was a good day, it was a fun day,” Lehman, who closed with a 3-under-par 69 for a 13-under 203 total, told the Associated Press.
 “It was pretty nip-and-tuck all the way.
 No one could really get a separation.
 I played a pretty steady round of golf and was fortunate to get the victory.”